katxeus/civic-participation-network/README.md

 ## Civic Petitioning
 A means to crowdsource advocacy, conscent and mobilisation of the citizenry to stand behind a civic cause or idiation.

+## Policy Research
+A hub for formulation of policy research and collaboration among scholars and practitioners